Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 The results object returned by PyROS allows you to query the following information from the solve call: total iterations of the algorithm ``iterations``, CPU time ``time``, the GRCS algorithm termination condition ``grcs_termination_condition``, and the final objective function value ``final_objective_value``.
 If the option ``load_solution`` = ``True`` (default), the variables in the model will be loaded to the solution determined by PyROS and can be obtained by querying the model variables.
+Note that in the results obtained above, we set ``load_solution`` = ``False``.
+This is to ensure that the next set of runs shown here can utilize the original deterministic model, as the initial point can affect the performance of sub-solvers.

 .. note::
     The reported ``final_objective_value`` and final model variable values depend on the selection of the option ``objective_focus``.